dawabar/EventTrackerProject/README.md

 ### Description

 This project is designed to show learning about REST API calls.
+[In week 2 we added an HTML/JavaScript front end](./README_API.md).
 For this project, we created a simple database, created Java-based Repositories, Services, Service Implementations, and Controllers to execute CRUD operations using Spring Data JPA and REST.

 ***CHOREX*** (_Chore Exchange_) is a database that tracks chores.
 One table contains a list of chores with their associated payments for completion.
 A second table is the ledger, where a user makes an entry for the name of the person who completed the chore, the ID associated with the chore (for a many-to-one lookup), and the amount paid (which can be higher if the chore is based on hours worked).